Advisor: David Myers

-- The SCC Clay Club will works to promote the appreciation of clay and the ceramic arts through workshops and field trips that enhance artistic growth and interest in the ceramics field.
+Ceramic Arts Club - The Ceramic Arts Club works to promote the appreciation of clay and ceramic arts through workshops, field trips, and festivals that advance artistic growth and interest in the ceramics field.
 The club is for anyone interested in pottery, ceramics, or wishing to become professional potter or clay artist.
-Visit the SCC Clay Club Facebook page
+Visit the SCC Clay Club Facebook page for more information.

 Culinary Arts Club - This organization seeks to help culinary arts students increase their knowledge of this field; makes recommendations to ensure quality and excellence within the culinary arts program; seeks to raise funds which enable the organization to attend and participate in food service related field trips and seminars; and raises funds in order to assist in the purchase of needed equipment for the culinary arts classroom.

-Epsilon Sigma Pi EMS Professional Society - The purpose of Epsilon Sigma Pi shall be to encourage awareness, concern, and interest in the emergency medical care profession.
-The society shall promote service and fellowship through community improvement and awareness.
+EMS Club - Epsilon Sigma Pi (EMS Professional Society) encourages awareness, concern and interest in the emergency medical care profession while promoting service and fellowship through community improvement and awareness.

 Advisor: Eric Hester

 Helping Hands - The Helping Hands Club promotes the strengthening of community relationships and learning through acts of volunteerism in local events.
 Club members are expected to volunteer in the community a minimum of two hours per month.

 Human Services Club - The Human Services Club attempts to increase awareness of human needs within the local community and provides opportunities for students to come together as a group to meet those needs, thus supporting the knowledge, values and skills of the Human Services Professional.